Five stages of grief

+Kübler-Ross 5 stages of grief: denial, anger, bargaining, depression and acceptance.

 According to the model of the five stages of grief, or the Kübler-Ross model, those experiencing sudden grief following an abrupt realization (shock) go through five emotions: denial, anger, bargaining, depression, and acceptance.
-Though widely used, the theory is empirically unsupported, potentially harmful, and of limited practical value.
+Though widely used, the theory is empirically unsupported.

 Introduced as "The Five Stages of Death" by Swiss-American psychiatrist Elisabeth Kübler-Ross in 1969, this model has been known by various names, including "The Five Stages of Loss", "The Kübler-Ross Model", the "Kübler-Ross Grief Cycle", the "Grief Cycle", "The Seven Stages of Grief", and the "Kübler-Ross Change Curve".

 History

 The model was introduced by Kübler-Ross in her 1969 book On Death and Dying, and was inspired by her work with terminally ill patients.
 Motivated by the lack of instruction in medical schools on the subject of death and dying, Kübler-Ross examined death and those faced with it at the University of Chicago's medical school.
 Kübler-Ross's project evolved into a series of seminars which, along with patient interviews and previous research, became the foundation for her book.
 Although Kübler-Ross is commonly credited with creating stage models, earlier bereavement theorists and clinicians such as Erich Lindemann, Collin Murray Parkes, and John Bowlby used similar models of stages or phases as early as the 1940s.
 In the foreword to the first 1970 English edition of On Death and Dying, Colin Murray Parkes wrote, "This book describes how some American individuals have coped with death."

 In her book, Kübler-Ross states that the medical advancements of the time were the mark of change for the way people perceive and experience death.
-Due to this, pediatricians have been seeing fewer life-threatening ailments for their patients compared to one-hundred years ago.
+Due to this, pediatricians have been seeing fewer life-threatening ailments for their patients compared to one hundred years ago.

 In her 1974 book Questions and Answers on Death and Dying, Kübler-Ross had by then observed that the stages are not experienced in a strictly linear progression.
 She noted, "Most of my patients have exhibited two or three stages simultaneously, and these do not always occur in the same order."
 She later regretted writing them in a way that was misunderstood.
 "Kübler-Ross originally saw these stages as reflecting how people cope with illness and dying," observed grief researcher Kenneth J. Doka, "not as reflections of how people grieve."
 In the 1980s, the Five Stages of Grief evolved into the Kübler-Ross Change Curve, which is now widely utilized by companies to navigate and manage organizational change and loss.

 As of 2019, On Death and Dying has been translated into forty-one languages, with the 50th anniversary edition published by Simon & Schuster.
-In December 2019, The American Journal of Bioethics published a special issue (Volume 19, Number 12) dedicated to commemorating the 50th anniversary of Elisabeth Kübler-Ross's work, On Death and Dying.
+In December 2019, The American Journal of Bioethics published a special issue (Volume 19, Number 12) dedicated to commemorating the 50th anniversary of its publication.